Orphan: Notable orphans

-In a painting by Félix Taunay, 9-year-old Emperor Pedro II of Brazil and his sisters, Princesses Francisca and Januária, are depicted wearing mourning clothes for their father, Pedro I, in 1834.
-Their mother, Maria Leopoldina, had died a couple of years before, in 1826.
+An 1835 portrait by Félix Taunay, depicting Emperor Pedro II of Brazil (aged 9) (Note: While Pedro I died in September 1834 when Pedro II was 8, the young emperor was only informed of his father's death after his 9th birthday on 2 December.
+This accounts for the age mentioned in the caption.) and his sisters, Princesses Francisca and Januária (aged 10 and 12 respectively), in mourning attire following the death of their father, Pedro I, in late 1834.
+Having lost their mother, Empress Maria Leopoldina, in 1826, the now-orphaned siblings were raised under the care of appointed tutors and guardians.

 Famous orphans include world leaders such as Aaron Burr, Andrew Jackson, and Pedro II of Brazil; writers such as Edgar Allan Poe and Leo Tolstoy; and athletes such as Aaron Hernandez.
 The American orphan Henry Darger portrayed the horrible conditions of his orphanage in his artwork.
 Other notable orphans include entertainment greats such as Louis Armstrong, Marilyn Monroe, Babe Ruth, Ray Charles and Frances McDormand.